zhangbiao2009/train-booking-agent/README.md

 - ❌ Cancel bookings
 - 📋 List available trains
 - 🔍 Search trains by route, date, or combination of criteria
+- 👤 User ticket state management with counters
+- 📊 View your booked tickets and booking counts

 ## Setup